vielhuber/dbhelper/README.md

 ### return values

-as return values dbhelper usually returns associative arrays. if you use it with wordpress, objects are returned. dbhelper throws exceptions on all occured errors.
+as return values after fetching results dbhelper usually returns associative arrays.\
+if you use it with wordpress, objects are returned.\
+dbhelper throws exceptions on all occured errors.\
+on any `delete`, `update` or even `query` operation, the number of affected rows are returned.

 ### static version